 COMMERCIAL KITCHEN EXHAUST HOODS, A TOTALLY INTEGRATED SYSTEM

 Grease exhaust ducts are to be fabricated of min.
 16 gauge steel or 18 gauge steel welded liquid tight, per code.
-Atlantic Coast Restaurant & Mechanical Services chooses to fabricate our exhaust ducts from 16 gauge galvanized steel because we have found it to be superior to regular steel and ultimately a better product to install for our consumers.
+Atlantic Coast Restaurant & Mechanical Services chooses to fabricate our exhaust ducts from 16 gauge galvanized steel because we have found it to be superior to regular steel and ultimately a better product.
 Our exhaust ducts are specifically designed to meet the needs of our clients and vary from project to project.
-All ductwork is designed using computer aided programs, cut out of sheets using plasma cutting systems and formed using metal forming machinery.
+All duct work is designed using computer aided programs, cut out of sheets using plasma cutting systems and formed using machinery.

 Heat hoods are typically constructed of 430 or 304 polished stainless steel.